fedora-cloud/Fedora-Dockerfiles/earthquake/README.md

 -----

 In order to install plugins just follow the steps from earthquake manuals;
-Docker will keep those chnaged files untouched.
+Docker will keep those changed/new files untouched.